 Summer in Vail is a glorious time to explore Gold Medal Waters — Colorado’s highest-ranking waters for wild-trout fishing — with a fly-fishing rod in hand.
 Let the rushing sounds of Gore Creek relax your mind while you relish its bounty of ginormous fishies.
 Gore Creek’s Gold Medal Waters are easily accessed from both Vail and Lionshead villages.

 Gore Creek’s Gold Medal Waters

-Running right through Vail, the Gold Medal section starts where the Red Sandstone Creek enters the Gore and ends when it meets up with the Eagle River.
-This river is no slouch though.
-The trout can be spooky so be sure to use light lines and good technique.
-Sighting the fish and then casting just a little upstream will be your best bet to hook one of the Gore’s gorgeous trout.
+Gore Creek runs right through Vail, and the Gold Medal section begins where the Red Sandstone Creek enters the Gore and ends where it meets with the Eagle River.
+Expect to be challenged on this stretch, too.
+The trout can be spooky (meaning easily startled or scared) so be sure to use light lines and good technique.
+Sighting the fish and then casting just a little upstream will be your best bet to hook one of the Gore’s gorgeously glimmering trout.

 It pays to prepare for your fly-fishing adventure on Vail’s Gold Medal Waters.
 Don’t forget to check local regulations and permissions required to fish on private lands, as they often vary along stretches of the same Gold Medal Waters.
 Pay attention to areas that require catch and release for specific fish species, and places that only allow fly and lure.
 Going fly fishing with your kids?
 Check out these tips.

 Colorado Parks and Wildlife identifies Gold Medal Waters by rating the water quality and habitat needed to support a vast bounty of large trout.